Syntax-XXX/EnvTwin/README.md

 # EnvTwin
-# Still In Aktive Development
+# Still In Active Development
 # Its a Beta Version

 EnvTwin is an instant environment recreator.
 It snapshots your system setup (OS, packages, editors, databases, ports, etc.), converts it into a Dockerfile or setup script, and lets you share it with one click—like a dev VM twin for onboarding.